Routine vitamin A supplementation for the prevention of blindness due to measles infection in children

 Vitamin A for preventing blindness in children with measles

-Annually 500,000 children become blind worldwide, 75% of them living in low-income countries.
+Annually 500,000 children become blind worldwide; 75% of them live in low-income countries.
 The major causes of blindness in children vary widely from region to region and are related to the standard of living of the community.
-Corneal scarring from measles, vitamin A deficiency, use of harmful traditional eye remedies and ophthalmia neonatorium (newborn conjunctivitis) are the major causes in low-income countries.
+Scarring of the eyes from measles, vitamin A deficiency, use of harmful traditional eye remedies and eye infection of the newborn, are the major causes of blindness in low-income countries.
 Vitamin A is an important nutrient in the body and is required for the normal functioning of the eye.
 Its deficiency results in poor vision.